nodejs/abi-stable-node/napi_module_registration.md

 (often used with [object wrap]()):

 ```
-  // NOTE: partial example, not all referenced code include
+  // NOTE: partial example, not all referenced code is included

   napi_status status;
   napi_property_descriptor properties[] = {